 For exterior applications where WRB is required, install two separate layers, using a product that complies with Grade D, ASTM E2556 or an approved equivalent.
 The outer layer of WRB provides separation between the scratch coat and the inner layer of WRB.
 The inner layer of WRB with any appropriate flashings creates a drainage plain within the wall system.
 Starting at the bottom of the wall, the WRB should be installed in a shingle fashion, overlapping each layer by a minimum of two inches.
-Vertical joints in the WRB should overlap a minimum of six inches and inside and outside corners of walls should be overlapped a minimum of 16 inches past the corner in both directions.
-Consult the WRB manufacturers installation guidelines.
+Vertical joints in the WRB should overlap a minimum of six inches, inside and outside corners of walls should be overlapped a minimum of 16 inches past the corner in both directions.
+Consult the WRB manufacturer's installation guidelines.
 If a rainscreen drainage plane system is required, consult the local jurisdiction requirements as they vary by region.
-WRB is optional for interior non-moisture sensitive areas, although a single layer of WRB is recommended for moisture sensitive sheathing/substrates.
-Refer to corresponding exterior wall detailing requirements for interior applications exposed to moisture.
+WRB is optional for interior non-moisture sensitive areas, although a single layer of WRB is requirements for interior applications exposed to moisture.